 Wouldn’t you do everything you could to have your dog healthier and possibly extend their life by one or two more years?

-If you have a dog that is already showing signs of slowing down, you can implement 5 things that help their quality of life and possible add another 1-2 years of a dog life span.
+If you have a dog that is already showing signs of slowing down, you can implement five things that help their quality of life and possibly add another 1-2 years of a dog’s life span.

 1. Make Sure You Feed Them The Healthiest Food